Architecture Perspective

 Image: architecture-create-component

-Alternatively, from the orphans at buttom-right, you can drag & drop folders or packages onto the editor.
+Alternatively, from the orphans panel at bottom-right, you can drag & drop folders or packages onto the editor.
 A new component will be created for every item dropped while mappings and dependency policies will automatically be created.
 Within the editor, components can be dragged into or out of other components and this will adjust the mappings and dependencies accordingly.
-If the checkboxes display assessment and update automatically in the right sidebar are marked, you will see how many types are matched to the component.
-You can also manually trigger the update of the assessment by clicking the Update Assessment button.
-This works if Auto-Update is unchecked.
+If the checkboxes "Display assessment" and "Auto-Update" in the right sidebar are checked, you will see how many types are matched to the component.
+You can also manually trigger the update of the assessment by clicking the "Update Assessment" button.
+This works if "Auto-Update" is unchecked.

 Image: architecture-edit-component

 If a component has dependencies, they are by default visible as arrows in the editor.
 Their visibility can be controlled under Policies Visibility by clicking the Hide All and Show All toggle buttons for the Outgoing and Incoming dependencies.
-The Stereotype of a component indicates whether it can be accessed by all components (reflected in the value PUBLIC) or just by only components within the same parent component (value COMPONENT_PUBLIC).
+The Stereotype of a component indicates whether it can be accessed by all components (reflected in the value "Public") or just by only components within the same parent component (value "Component public").
 Mappings can be added, deleted or modified.

 With the buttons in the sidebar on the right, you can model policies between components: